NO GOATS FOR SALE AT THIS TIME, SORRY!

 We guarantee the fertility of our breeding animals and will replace an infertile doe or buck.
 A statement from a veterinarian will be required to establish that the infertility is of genetic origin and not due to lack of proper care.
 Our goats are healthy when they leave our farm.
 However, because we can not control the stress of shipping and the animal’s management and environment after it leaves our care, we can not offer further health guarantees.
 Here is what we do NOT guarantee, although we wish we could!
 No one can accurately predict the mammary system of a doe kid so unfortunately, it can not be guaranteed.
 We are striving to produce does with excellent mammary systems and will give you our best educated guess on a doe kid’s potential.
 Furthermore, every breeder can also only give an educated guess on how a young animal will develop as it matures.
 Therefore, we are unable to offer a height guarantee.
 So far, we have not had any of our does grow taller than the ADGA height limit of 22 1/2 inches.

 We test annually for CAE through Oregon State University where the most accurate CAE test (ELISA) is used.
 The herd is all CAE negative and has tested negative since we started testing in 2001.
 Our most recent complete herd CAE testing was done in Feb.
-2016.
-The herd has also been tested negative for Johnes and CL but I don’t test for these diseases on a regular basis, although I watch the herd closely.
+2020.
+The herd has also been tested negative for Johnes (2020) and CL but I don’t test for these diseases on an annual basis, although I watch the herd closely.
 The herd is dewormed and vaccinated on a regular basis.

 Thank you for taking the time to consider our goats as a potential new addition to your herd.
 If you decide to purchase any of our animals, we will work with you to insure that there is a smooth transition for your new goat(s) when you purchase them.
 We love to stay in touch with our customers (and potential customers too!) and look forward to getting to know you.
 Our customers are very important to us and we rely on word of mouth for much of our advertising.
 We are totally hooked on these wonderful little dairy goats and plan to be in the business for a long time.